0xbitx/DEDSEC_VENDO_GHOST/README.md

     attack_delay = 120 // Delay before starting the attack.
 You can increase this to avoid suspicion DELAY_MODE // delay mode 0 for fixed delay value 1 for random delay {10, 20, 30, 40, 50}
     DELAY_ATTACK_OPTIONS = {60, 120, 220, 330, 440} // set of random delay in seconds
-    CLIENT_DETECT = 0 // client on the network to detect to start the attack (0 false)

 ## Support hardware (XIAO ESP32 S3) (XIAO ESP32 C3) working
 <p align="center">